 Our last migrant trap destination on the day was the resort at Galileo Hill.
 Once again, flycatchers dominated all other birds here, especially the common Empids and Western Wood-Pewees.
 Swainson’s Thrushes were everywhere, looking incongruous hopping about on the lawns like robins.
 Legions of Wilson’s Warblers graced the spot too.
 But a careful search among the ponds revealed a few new things.
 At least half a dozen Spotted Sandpipers cavorted around the various water features.

 Perhaps the biggest surprise birds were a pair of Fox Sparrows, comprising two different sub-species.
 A Thick-billed Fox Sparrow, with a nicely contrasting gray head, rusty back and of course, that great honking bill, showed up first.
 Later, we found a smaller-billed individual that proved to be a Sooty Fox Sparrow, showing much more rust color overall, and almost no contrast between the head, nape and upper parts.
 This Acorn Woodpecker (photo) seemed out of place here, in a location with no oaks!

 The other pleasant surprise wasn’t avian.
 Groundskeepers alerted us to the presence of a young Pacific gopher snake (Pituophis catenifer).
-This snake was about 3 feet long, and quite beautifully marked, but rather ill-tempered.
+This snake measured about 3 feet long, and quite beautifully marked, but rather ill-tempered.
 It struck multiple times and bloodied one hand, taking quite a while to calm down after I picked it up to get a look at it.
-This snake seemed to us to be considerably paler and more washed out in color than the individuals we see on the coastal plain, an adaptation to desert life, perhaps?
+This snake seemed considerably paler and more washed out in color than the individuals we see on the coastal plain.
+An adaptation to desert life, perhaps?
 I soon released it into thicker scrub away from the lawns of the resort, where it might have come to grief at the hands of some of the resort guests.
 It was very happy to be let go!